Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 You're tearing the room apart.

-Sorry.
-Who would he say to?
+Who is he said to?

-You're tearing me apart Lisa.
+You're tearing me apart, Lisa.

-You're tearing the room apart Lisa.
+You're tearing the room apart, Lisa.

-the editor of the Cedar Rapids Gazette said,
+The editor of the Cedar Rapids Gazette said,

-thrown at them would convey the idea.
+It does seem that the overshoes thrown at them would convey the idea.

 Okay.

-So the people are throwing stuff at them.
+So people were throwing stuff at them.

 Double shoes.